How to Use

 The Main Workflow

-To enable seller acceptance capabilities, you must follow this specific sequence of API calls.
+To enable seller acceptance capabilities, follow this specific sequence of API calls.

-1. Application Configuration: Retrieve application settings using GET /appdetails.
-This determines integration mode and account policies for all subsequent operations.
+1. Application Configuration: Retrieve application settings using GET /v1/apps/{appId}/appdetails.
+Use the response to determine integration mode and applicable account policies before calling other APIs.

-2. Card Eligibility Validation: Validate payment instruments before enrollment using POST /cardeligibility.
-This confirms the ability to process payments for the intended card types.
+2. Card Eligibility Validation: Validate payment instruments before enrollment using POST /v1/apps/{appId}/cardeligibility.
+Confirm the card is eligible before proceeding with seller enrollment.

 Optional Workflow Extensions